 How 1-800-GOT-JUNK? got results

 1-800-GOT-JUNK?, a Vancouver-based junk removal company with franchises throughout North America and Australia, was looking for ways to improve its mobile booking process.
-In fall 2018, the team took part in Google’s mobile optimization workshop, where they learned straightforward tips to reduce page weight, improve their form fills and make their calendar booking system easier for mobile users.
+After reducing page weight, improving forms for users to fill in, and making the calendar booking system easier for mobile users, the team saw excellent results almost instantly.

 The results they saw were excellent, and almost instant.
 In the course of 28 days in November 2018, 1-800-GOT-JUNK? mobile sessions were up by 19% YoY, and entries in their mobile online booking engine increased 13%.
 With page load time down 28%, the bounce rate reduced by 4%4.

-“Our customer is at the center of all we do, and this workshop provided our marketing team a great opportunity to meet our customers’ mobile needs,” said Geoff Henshaw, Vice President, Digital Marketing and Customer Insights.
+“Our mobile experience is now one more way that we make the ordinary business of junk removal exceptional,” said Geoff Henshaw, vice president, digital marketing and customer insights.
 “Not only did Google help the team think mobile-first, it helped us build a plan to execute against.
 Our mobile experience is now one more way that we make the ordinary business of junk removal exceptional.”

 Start with a test